Your Ultimate 3 Days in Marrakech Itinerary

 Dar Bellarj

 Dar Bellarj is a small, free museum with beautiful architecture and far fewer people.
-It felt calm and local compared to the bigger attractions.
+It was calm compared to the bigger attractions.
 We popped in for a short visit and appreciated the quiet.
-It is an easy addition to your 3 days in Marrakech itinerary.
+It’s an easy addition to your 3 days in Marrakech itinerary, but skippable if you’re short on time.

 Lunch at Naranj Lebanese

 Naranj was one of our favorite lunches during our 3 days in Marrakech itinerary.
 The Lebanese dishes were fresh, flavorful, and a nice break from heavier meals.
-I like a nice, light, vegetarian meal on hot days full of lots of walking.
+I appreciate a light vegetarian meal on hot days full of lots of walking.

 Semmarine Souk